antoniignasi/MetabolicElastography/README.md

 The current priorities are

-- cleaning the main notebook
+- cleaning the notebooks
-- documenting the code structure
-- separating reusable functions from exploratory code
 - removing local paths and private information
-- adding a complete `requirements.txt`
-- documenting the expected data structure
-- ensuring that sensitive data are not uploaded
+- checking that no sensitive data are uploaded
+- improving the documentation of each analytical block
+- adding a complete `requirements.txt` file if needed
 - aligning the repository with the final version of the thesis

 ## Requirements